MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part3-transaction-activity.md

 Errors often are identified on transaction edit lists.
 If the error involves an unbalanced distribution, you'll receive an alert message that the transaction can't be posted because the debits and credits are unequal.

+> [!NOTE]
-*You can't delete an unposted transaction if the Delete Unposted Printed Documents option is unmarked in the Receivables Management Setup window, and if the document has already been printed.
-See Deleting an unposted printed transaction for more information.*
+> You can't delete an unposted transaction if the Delete Unposted Printed Documents option is unmarked in the Receivables Management Setup window, and if the document has already been printed.
+See Deleting an unposted printed transaction for more information.

 #### To correct or delete an unposted transaction

 1. Open the Receivables Transaction Entry window.
 (Sales \>\> Transactions \>\> Transaction Entry)

 2. Enter or select the information, including the document number associated with the erroneous transaction.